Weedarlol/Master/README.md

 Hgx2q is the more powerfull partition and is also made up of its own machine called [Hgx2](https://images.nvidia.com/content/pdf/hgx2-datasheet.pdf), but with the following parts
 - DualProcessor AMD EPYC Milan 7763 64-core CPU
 - 8x Nvidia A100/80GB GPUs

+A100q is a more versitile partition, made up of two interconnected A100 machines.
+Each of these machines are made up of the following parts.
+- DualProcessor AMD EPYC Milan 7763 64-core CPU
+- 8 Nvidia A100 GPUs

 # Tasks
 ## CPU